Empowered by Procurify

 — to manage over $25B in spend.

-We love the procurement process – so much so, in fact, that we’re constantly developing and improving our software to ensure users entrench the best possible procurement processes in their business.
+We love the procurement process – so much so, in fact, that we’re constantly developing and improving our purchasing software to ensure users entrench the best possible procurement processes in their business.

 But establishing a solid procurement process is a layered, nuanced project: a business must establish a vibrant procure-to-pay system (aided, I would argue, by an e-procurement solution) as well a distinct procurement system policy framework.